 Latest report released on performance of NSW public hospitals

-More than 611,000 patients visited emergency departments in NSW during July to September:
+More than 636,000 people visited emergency departments in NSW during October to December:

-- The total time patients spent in the emergency department was the lowest recorded for any July to September quarter over the past five years.
+- The total time patients spent in the emergency department was the shortest recorded for any October to December quarter over the past five years

 - 100% of urgent elective surgery was performed on time

 - 97% of semi-urgent surgery was performed on time

 - 96% of non-urgent surgery was performed on time.